pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/03-app-instrumentation.md

 ## PII and data manipulation

-Collector can add, change and/or remove data that is flowing through the collector (spans, attributes etc.).
-This is useful to extract new attributes that can be used later for querying or remove user sensitive data (PII).
+The collector can add, change and/or remove data that is flowing through it (spans, attributes etc.).
+This is useful to extract new attributes that can be later used for querying.
+Second use-case for data manipulation is to handle personally identifiable information (PII).

 The following collector processors can be used for data manipulation: